 Here are the general problems that a long-suffering person with Parkinson’s disease:

-There is no way to prevent this disease as the cause of the disease is yet unknown, but according to many research studies, having drinks like soda, coffee and tea, that are rich in caffeine are good to reduce the risk of developing Parkinson’s disease.
+There is no way to prevent this disease as the cause of the disease is yet unknown, but according to many research studies, having drinks like soda, coffee, and tea, that are rich in caffeine is good to reduce the risk of developing Parkinson’s disease.

 Common Parkinson’s disease medicines:

-The below mentioned medicines are online available also, so you can buy these anti parkinsonian medicines online from our website.
+The below-mentioned medicines are online available, so you can buy these anti-parkinsonian medicines online from our website.

 Fact: Not true, as the disease may go on progressing if proper treatment is not taken.
 Medications can help in controlling the progress of the disease.

-Myth: levadopa medication stops working after a few days
+Myth: levodopa medication stops working after a few days

 Diagnosis of Parkinson’s disease: